 Aside: Even though customers can be very articulate, voluble and even convincing about what they want, what they want rarely coincides with what they need to address their current (organisation-wide) constraint.
-And I do appreciate that few indeed are suppliers who have a sufficiently trusted status to dissuade a customer from the (widespread) practise of commissioning work of no actual, practical value to them (see more on this, below).
+And I do appreciate that few indeed are the suppliers who have a sufficiently trusted status to dissuade a customer from the (widespread) practise of commissioning work of no actual, practical value to them (see more on this, below).

 A Teachable Method of Assessing Value

 Goldratt asserts that there is only ever one constraint in operation, in any given organisation, at any one point in time.
-Extending this, we assert that there is only one thing that is of immediate value to any given organisation (customer) at any one point in time.
+Extending this, we assert that there is only one thing that is of immediate value to any given organisation (customer) at any given point in time.

 Thus, the most valuable thing to deliver to a customer is only, ever, something that addresses their current constraint.
 Actually, not only the most valuable thing to deliver, but the only valuable thing we can deliver.

-It may not be immediately obvious, but a moments thought along this line of reasoning will also show that many constraints in an organisation will never be addressed or addressable by software.
-In which case it’s better to suspend work on – and delivery of – stories until such time as the current constraint shifts and the software does address the (new) current constraint.
+It may not be immediately obvious, but a moment’s thought along this line of reasoning will also show that many constraints in an organisation will never be addressed or addressable by software.
+In which case it’s better to suspend work on – and delivery of – all stories until such time as the current constraint shifts and the software does address the (new) current constraint.